aerdem/path/README.md

 With JWT Token
 * /order/add - Add a new order
-* /order/update/{id} - Update a order with order id - Only use with JWTOnly use with JWT
+* /order/update/{id} - Update a order with order id
 * /orders - Get all order records
 * /orders/{id} - Get a record detail with order id